 Baptism is one of the ways in which Christ may be confessed, in which a person’s friends may see that a commitment has been made: Christ’s commitment to us in his death, and our commitment to him as a response.
 It may be a joyous occasion in which the congregation sings hymns and welcomes the person to the family.
 Or it may be a smaller ceremony in which an elder (or some other authorized representative of the congregation) welcomes the new believer, rehearses the significance of what is being done, and encourages them in their life in Christ.

 Baptism recognizes that a person has already repented of sin, already accepted Christ as Savior, already begun to grow spiritually — is already a Christian.
-We are simply catching up to what Christ has already done for us.
+We are acknowledging what Christ has already done for us.
 Baptism does not make a person a Christian—it recognizes that they already are a Christian.
 Baptism is usually done soon after a person has come to believe in Christ as Savior, but occasionally it may be done much later.

 Teens and children

 When a person has come to faith in Christ, he or she may be baptized.
 This may be when the person is old, or when young.
-A young person may explain faith differently than an older person does, but young people may have faith nonetheless.
-Teenagers and younger children may have genuine awareness of sin, genuine trust that Christ has paid for their sins, and awareness that their life is united with Christ, and they may be baptized.
+A young person may explain faith differently than an older person does, but young people may have genuine awareness of sin, genuine trust that Christ has paid for their sins, and awareness that their life is united with Christ, and they may be baptized.

 Will some of them eventually change their minds and fall away?
 Perhaps, but that happens with adult professions of faith, too.
 Will some of those childhood conversions turn out to be mistaken?
 Perhaps, but that happens with adults, too.
 There are no guarantees about what humans will do — the guarantee comes in what Christ has already done for us.
 That is what we can celebrate with certainty.

-In our denomination, we generally baptize by immersion.
+We generally baptize children and adults by immersion.
 That was most likely the practice in first-century Judaism and in the early church.
 Immersion pictures death and burial better than sprinkling does.
 Sprinkling pictures cleansing, but not death.
-Nevertheless, for those who were baptized by sprinkling, we might say that the old person died with Christ, whether or not the body was properly buried.
+For those who were baptized by sprinkling, we might say that the old person died with Christ, whether or not the body was properly buried.
 The old life is dead, and the new life is here, and that is what is important.
+Baptism is a sign, not the reality, and more than one type of sign can point to the same reality.

 We do not make the method of baptism an issue to divide Christians.
 The important thing is that we remember that Christ has done the real work of salvation, and we are simply responding to what he has done.
 We give up on our own self-centered approach to life and begin to let him guide us by his Spirit.